AlexTintin/Computer_Architecture/README.md

 <S> <N> <tracefile>
 ```

-o S: Scheduling Queue size
+S: Scheduling Queue size
-o N: peak fetch and dispatch rate (issue rate will be up to N+1)
+N: peak fetch and dispatch rate (issue rate will be up to N+1)
-o tracefile: Full name of trace file including any extensions.
+tracefile: Full name of trace file including any extensions.

 ```
 make